mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 4. **Write replacement files** with tighter clustering-column ranges.
 5. **Commit metadata** to the Delta log and remove the replaced files from the active snapshot.

 The optimization is not a new sorting algorithm.
-It is a smarter decision about which existing files need to participate and how to maintain high file-skipping potential over a tables life cycle.
+It is a smarter decision about which existing files need to participate and how to maintain high file-skipping potential over a table's life cycle.

 # Try the write-amplification model